Apply for OCI Card in the UK. Fast and Easy.

 How can a foreign/British national apply for an OCI card in the UK?

-The application process for people living in the UK is pretty straight forward, and is handled by VFS's UK office in collaboration with the Indian High Commission in The UK.
+The Indian government application procedure for people living in the UK is pretty straight forward, and is handled by VFS's UK office in collaboration with the Indian High Commission in The UK.
 VFS Global handles the administrative processing, document verification, and fee collection on behalf of the High Commission or Consulate.
 Once the application is complete, VFS Global forwards it to the High Commission or Consulate for review and final decision-making.
 The High Commission or Consulate evaluates the application, conducts any necessary interviews or checks, and issues the OCI card.
 Together, they ensure a streamlined and efficient process for applicants in the UK.

 Here is the step-by-step application process:

 Step 1: Start by checking your eligibility before starting your registration.
-You may check if you are eligible for an OCI card on the Indian Government's official OCI website, or
+You may check if you are eligible for an OCI card on the Indian Government's official website, or get the OCI application kit here .

 Step 2: Identify the right OCI service type that you wish to apply for, and fill out the application.
 Make sure you fill out the form completely and accurately.
 After submission of the online application, a copy of the application form.

-Step 3: Upload all the necessary documents, including a copy of your current British passport, proof of address in the UK, cancelled Indian passport copy (if you held it before), renounciation certificate (if you have it), passport size photographs, and any other documents that are asked.
+Step 3: Upload all the necessary documents, including a copy of your current British passport, proof of address in the UK, cancelled Indian passport copy (if you held it before), renunciation certificate (if you have it), passport size photographs, and any other documents that are asked.

 Step 4: Once the entire form is filled, and all necessary documents are uploaded and submitted, you will get a 'Online Registration Number (ORN)' that you should save for future reference.
 And you must download the filled application for future submission.